By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Sometimes we know we’re going to have to have one of those difficult talks with someone.
 It’s important to get the words just right.
 Practicing what you’re going to say can help you identify things that may come out other than the way you want them to.
 Listening to what you have to say can help you find just the right way to a convey that information.

 Talking to yourself helps you learn the step to a process.

 When you’re trying to learn a new procedure and there are several steps, it can help you to remember this process if you repeat each step as you do it.
-In skills training the trainer may initially repeat the steps out loud to the client.
+In skills training, the trainer may initially repeat the steps out loud to the client.
 They will then have the client do the process while repeating the steps out loud.
-Finally the client is guest to repeat the process while saying the steps silently in their head.
+Finally, the client repeats the process while saying the steps silently in their head.

 Talking aloud helps to clear a crowded mind.

 People with very active, busy minds find that it can be helpful to clear that mind by going ahead and saying the things that are bothering them.
 Sometimes this can be an automatic unconscious behavior.
 While this is helpful to the person with a busy crowded mind it can be upsetting to others who might accidentally overhear.

 Good storytellers practice telling their story over and over.
 If you’re going to be telling that story out loud to others it’s best to practice the story out loud.
 Highly creative people often tell themselves stories.
 Sometimes when they’re alone they tell them out loud.
 As you develop your storytelling and your self-monitoring skills you are likely to learn to tell the stories with your mouth closed and the words retained in your head.

 You develop a supportive of relationship with yourself.

 You’re going to spend a lot of time with yourself.
 Work of becoming your own best friend.
 One way of becoming supportive of yourself is to have those self-talks that you wish you could have with other people.
 The more you practice these self-talks the better you will be able to contain them within your head instead of having them leak out and others hear them.